onurkaymak/factory/README.md

 ### Creating the Database from Migrations

-- After configuring your `appsettings.json`, you can create your database with migrations.

 - Type `$ dotnet tool install --global dotnet-ef --version 6.0.0` to install a tool for Entity Framework Core, this tool allows us to create migrations and update our database.
 (This will install the EF Core migration tool globally in your machine.)

-- To create your database by migrations navigate into `Factory` directory from root directory, type `dotnet ef database update` to create a database in your MySQL with your MySQL credentials that you provided in `appsettings.json` file.
+- To create your database by migrations, navigate into `Factory` directory from root directory, type `dotnet ef database update` to create a database in your MySQL with your MySQL credentials that you provided in `appsettings.json` file.

 ### Run the Application